Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/README.md

 I conclude because this classifier has the highest ROC Curve & AUC Score

-SVM has fewer false positives than Logistic Regression while maintaining a similar Trie Positive rate.
+SVM has fewer false positives than Logistic Regression while maintaining a similar True Positive rate.

 In this case, Decision Trees, despite accounting for class imbalances, seem to rely on automatically predicting for 0: songs not being in my playlist.